JuliaGeo/DE9IM.jl/README.md

 structs to use as a shared interface that signifies that the DE9IM standard will be followed.

-If used in Extents.jl, this would the corresponding Extents.jl predicates will be used specifially for the extents of objects.
+- If used in Extents.jl, this would the corresponding Extents.jl predicates will be used specifially for the extents of objects.

-In GeometryOps, it could be used for Point/Line/Polygon extents.
+- In GeometryOps, it could be used for Point/Line/Polygon extents.

-In Rasters.jl, for selection of raster cells.
+- In Rasters.jl, for selection of raster cells.

+## Dispatch

 Base dispatch can be overwritten by any package if it owns the wrapped object: